Lahore court allows police to take PTI’s Fawad Chaudhry to Islamabad

 Meanwhile, Fawad’s lawyer said a habeas corpus petition — a writ requiring a person under arrest to be brought before a judge or into court, especially to secure the person’s release unless lawful grounds are shown for their detention — filed by Fawad was pending in the Lahore High Court.
 “Until a decision is taken on that, a transit remand can’t be granted.”

-Here, the court instructed the police to conduct a medical examination of Fawad and adjourned the hearing for an hour.
+Here, the judicial magistrate instructed the police to conduct a medical examination of Fawad at the Lahore Services Hospital and present him before a court in Islamabad today.

 FIR